-- A guest log must be kept. - Businesses are required to maintain guest log records for 30 days. - Guest log must contain first and last name and phone number at a minimum. - The information in the guest log will not be shared unless needed for contact tracing. - Customers and visitors who are only briefly in the restaurant (such as for pick up or delivery) do not need to sign the guest log. - Continue to follow all regulatory and legal standards required to operate. - Entryway signage stating that any customer who has symptoms of COVID-19 must not enter the premises and notifying the public of the COVID-19 Mitigation Plan for the business. - Businesses must provide hand washing capability or hand sanitizer for customers. - Frequent hand washing by employees is required, and adequate supply of soap, disinfectant, hand sanitizer, and paper towels must be available onsite. - Staff to follow Centers for Disease Control (CDC) guidance for COVID-19 hand hygiene.
-COVID-19 hygiene protocols do not supersede hand washing requirements in existing regulations, codes, and statutes. - Strict adherence to food safety standards required to operate a food service business. - Clean and disinfect frequently touched surfaces (e.g., door handles, cash registers, workstations, sink handles, bathroom stalls) hourly. - Use products that meet EPA disinfection criteria and are appropriate for the surface. - Clean and disinfect shared objects (e.g., menus, tables, countertops/bars, receipt trays, condiment holders, payment terminals) between each use. - o If used, staff must provide a new drink coaster between each beverage. - Consider using electronic menus or disposable menus, if menus are provided. - Use products that meet EPA disinfection criteria and are appropriate for the surface. - Weekly cleaning and disinfecting of the premises must be conducted in compliance with CDC protocols.
+- A guest log must be kept.
+Participants must sign in with legible contact information including first and last name, phone number, email address, and date of visit in case it is needed for state or local contact tracing efforts. - Businesses are required to maintain guest log records for 30 days. - Contact information is required for all members of a party or group. - o The information in the guest log will not be shared unless needed for contact tracing. - Customers and visitors who are only briefly in the restaurant (such as for pick up or delivery) do not need to sign the guest log. - Continue to follow all regulatory and legal standards required to operate. - Entryway signage stating that any customer who has symptoms of COVID-19 must not enter the premises and notifying the public of the COVID-19 Mitigation Plan for the business. - Businesses must provide hand washing capability or hand sanitizer for customers. - Frequent hand washing by employees is required, and an adequate supply of soap, disinfectant, hand sanitizer, and paper towels must be available onsite. - Staff to follow Centers for Disease Control (CDC) guidance for COVID-19 hand hygiene.
+COVID-19 hygiene protocols do not supersede hand washing requirements in existing regulations, codes, and statutes. - Strict adherence to food safety standards required to operate a food service business. - Clean and disinfect frequently touched surfaces (e.g., door handles, cash registers, workstations, sink handles, bathroom stalls) hourly. - o Use products that meet EPA disinfection criteria and are appropriate for the surface. - Clean and disinfect shared objects (e.g., menus, tables, countertops/bars, receipt trays, condiment holders, payment terminals) between each use. - o If used, staff must provide a new drink coaster between each beverage. - Consider using electronic menus or disposable menus, if menus are provided. - Use products that meet EPA disinfection criteria and are appropriate for the surface. - Weekly cleaning and disinfecting of the premises must be conducted in compliance with CDC protocols.